nbdc-datahub/hbcd-docs/docs/instruments/demo/visitinfo.md

 ### Substance Use Flags

-Visit information also includes **substance use flags**, which are single summary variables that indicate substance use status (yes/no) based on any positive reports from the following instruments:
+Visit Level Data also includes **substance use flags**, which are single summary variables that indicate substance use status (yes/no) based on any positive reports from the following instruments:

  - The Timeline Follow Back (<a href="../../pregexp/su/tlfb" target="_blank">TLFB</a>) (self-reported use)
  - <a href="../../pregexp/pex" target="_blank">Health V2- Infancy</a> when options 1 (*Neonatal Opioid Withdrawal Syndrome*) and/or 5 (*Fetal Alcohol Syndrome*) were selected for field `007` (self-reported use)